 - Go in the water first.
-Since the boats are filled with different groups of people, sometimes you have to take turns to get into the water – because only five people can go at a time, but there could be ten tourists on the boat.
-Once five people are following or swimming with a whale shark, the creature may get freaked out and the swim won’t be as good for the second group.
+The boats are filled with different groups of people, and you might have to take turns to get into the water.
+Only five people can go at a time, but there could be ten tourists on the boat.

 - Don’t swim too close to the tail.
 One woman got whacked in the head in our group, and she struggled to swim back to the boat.
 She didn’t want to swim with the whale sharks anymore after that.
 Poor lady.